Historic Tours & Sites

 The rebels retreated, but before heading south they burned the bridge leading into town.
 The bridge's abutments are still visible today.
 Hunter shelled the city, and his troops crossed the river in the late afternoon.
 His men ransacked and burned VMI, and classrooms at Washington College – later renamed Washington & Lee – were pillaged.
 During the four-day occupation, the Federal troops helped themselves to food and supplies at local homes.

-Other Civil War destinations that are prime spots for summer exploring?
+Other Civil War destinations that are prime spots for winter exploring?
 From downtown Lexington, you can easily stroll to W&L and VMI.
-With students gone, their striking campuses are quiet places for learning and remembering.
 General Robert E. Lee's office, preserved as he left it, is a highlight at Lee Chapel & Museum on the front lawn of W&L. A vivid canvas mural in Jackson Memorial Hall at VMI depicts the Battle of New Market.
 This violent confrontation claimed the lives of ten VMI cadets in 1864.

 Historic markers describe key battle sites along the Civil War Trail, which ribbons through Virginia and neighboring states.
 Civil War Trail sites in Lexington include the visitor center, the Stonewall Jackson House, Lee Chapel, the VMI Museum, Jordan's Point and Jackson's tomb.
 Beyond the city, you'll also find trail sites in Brownsburg and Natural Bridge.